potassco/clorm/docs/clorm/predicate.rst

    nyedate = datetime.datetime.strptime(str(nyepart.date), "%Y%m%d")

-However, the problem with the above code is that the process of creating and using the date in the ``Booking`` object is cumbersome and error-prone.
+The problem with the above code is that the process of creating and using the date in the ``Booking`` object is cumbersome and error-prone.
 You have to remember to make the correct translation both in creating and reading the date.
 Furthermore the places in the code where these translations are made may be far apart, leading to potential problems when code needs to be refactored.

 The solution to this problem is to create a sub-class of ``RawField`` that performs the appropriate data conversion.
-However, sub-classing ``Rawfield``directly requires dealing with raw Clingo ``Symbol`` objects.
-A better alternative is to sub-class the ``StringField`` class and then you can deal with the string to date conversion directly.
+However, sub-classing ``Rawfield`` directly requires dealing with raw Clingo ``Symbol`` objects.
+A better alternative is to sub-class the ``StringField`` class so you need to only deal with the string to date conversion.

 .. code-block:: python